-OMAHA (DTN)— Continued rainfall to disrupt Midwest harvest, and dry conditions for central Brazil, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Additional rain indicated for the Midwest, and a very cool pattern for the entire central U.S., are the key weather items for the commodity trade's attention Thursday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 © Copyright 2019 DTN/The Progressive Farmer.
 All rights reserved.